position Men's Head Coach/Men's & Women's Director of Tennis

 Perhaps one of Tucker’s proudest moments as a head coach came when he mentored senior Chase Buchanan and sophomore Blaz Rola to the 2012 NCAA Doubles Championship title in Athens, Ga.
 The Buckeye duo not only owned the No. 1 doubles ranking throughout the 2012 campaign, but the pair made history when they became the only doubles team in NCAA annals to win all three major collegiate championships in one season – ITA All-America Championships, USTA/ITA National Indoor Championships and NCAA Championships.

-In all, Tucker has coached 18 individuals in the NCAA singles championship and 15 doubles teams.
+In all, Tucker has coached 22 individuals in the NCAA singles championship and 17 doubles teams.
 A continuing trend at Ohio State is success in doubles play.
 In 2004, Scott Green and Ross Wilson, Buckeye letter winners from 2003–06, concluded their collegiate career as one of only three doubles teams in the nation to win three ITA national titles.
 Green and Wilson also became the first tandem in the 27 years of the ITA National Indoor Championships to win consecutive titles and the first doubles team in Ohio State history to win a national title.
 Mikael Torpegaard and Martin Joyce became just the second Buckeye doubles team to reach the NCAA championship match when they finished runner-up in 2018.
+Robert Cash and Matej Vocel was the most recent doubles team to have a dominant season.
+The Buckeye duo won both the 2021 ITA All-American Championship and the 2021 ITA Fall National Championship and then finished runner-up in the 2022 NCAA Championship, losing in a third-set tiebreaker.
+They finished the year as the top-ranked doubles team in the country.